Miroslav Blažević: Success with Dinamo

 Blažević took over Dinamo Zagreb on 11 December 1980, one of Yugoslavia's big four clubs (the other three being Hajduk Split, Red Star Belgrade and Partizan) in 1980.
 After a mediocre first season, in which Dinamo finished fifth, Blažević became an instant club legend in the 1981–82, winning the first Yugoslav league title for the Zagreb outfit after a 24-year drought.

 Next year, Dinamo won the Yugoslav Cup and led a long battle with Partizan and Hajduk Split in the league.
 Partizan became 1983 champions and Blažević left Dinamo for the first time.

-Grasshopper and Prishtina
+Grasshopper and Priština

 Blažević went back to Switzerland, winning the Swiss Championship with Grasshopper-Club Zurich in 1984.
 He advanced to the second round of 1984–85 European Cup where he lost to Juventus.
 After a less than expected second season Blažević left Grasshopper mid-season.

-In 1985, Blažević was once again in Yugoslavia, this time as manager of Kosovo's KF Prishtina.
-Under Blažević's leadership Prishtina achieved First Division status.
+In 1985, Blažević was once again in Yugoslavia, this time as manager of Priština.
+Under Blažević's leadership Priština achieved First Division status.
 To this day he is noted as a club legend.